maddanio/open303/Libraries/vstsdk/README.md

-Get the Steinberg VST 2.4 SDK and copy it into the `Libraries/vstsdk` directory.
-The structure of the `Libraries/vstsdk` needs to be as follows:
+Get the Steinberg VST 2.4 SDK and extract it.
+Copy the files you need into `Libraries/vstsdk`.
+The structure of the `Libraries/vstsdk` directory needs to be as follows:

 ```
 Libraries/vstsdk/